TIME TO READ: 5 MINUTES

 The Mac version of Office does not work the same as the Windows version.
 It just doesn't.

 Essentially, Office for Macs is one full version behind Office for Windows.
-This is even true today, with Office 365 (though it has improved the overall reliability).
+This is even true today, with Microsoft 365 (though it has improved the overall reliability).

 We see more customer frustration on this issue than any other.
 A user switches from a PC to a Mac, loads Office, and everything is different.
 The Excel keyboard shortcuts don't work anymore.
 Outlook crashes routinely.